-The results of accelerated ageing data may be analysed using any of the methods described above, any other appropriate method or as stipulated by the manufacturer's regulatory authority.
+The results of accelerated ageing data can be analysed using any of the methods described above, any other appropriate method, or as stipulated by the manufacturer's regulatory authority.
 The method chosen, if not based on the Arrhenius procedure, should be justified.
-Manufacturers are not limited to the specific methods described above (in this subclause) and are encouraged to investigate these and other methods.
+Manufacturers are not limited to the specific methods described above (see L.4) and are encouraged to investigate these and other methods.